 None of these products are meant to be swallowed, snorted or huffed, and an overdose officially occurs once isopropyl enters the body.

-If you ingest isopropyl to get an ‘alcoholic effect,’ you are at high risk of poisoning yourself, according to the Toxicology Data Network, since your body absorbs 80% of an oral dose in 30 minutes.
+If you ingest isopropyl, you are at high risk of poisoning yourself, according to the Toxicology Data Network, since your body absorbs 80% of an oral dose in 30 minutes.
 In fact, some people try to commit suicide this way.

-This is because isopropyl is about twice as toxic as liquor.
-A fatal dose oral is only 160-250mL, which is the size of a standard bottle of rubbing alcohol, or smaller.
+This risk of poisoning occurs because isopropyl is about twice as toxic as liquor.
+A fatal oral dose is only 160–250 mL, which is the size of a standard bottle of rubbing alcohol or smaller.
 It is much harder to determine the fatal dose of inhaled isopropyl due to factors like exposure to fresh air, proximity to vapors, etc.